You want to get your financial shit together and you don’t know where to start.

 Some people flail around for years.
 That’s totally ok as long as you are still trying to figure it out or you are totally fine with flailing around.

 For some of us, a big part of our identities are wrapped up in what we do for work.
 The thing that makes you money is the thing that defines who you are because you have to spend so much time doing it.
-We’re in the heyday of capitalism where entrepreneurship is totally fucking cool.
+We’re at a time in our capitalist society where entrepreneurship is totally fucking cool.
+See?
 We have all these outside forces pushing on us.

 How can you get there?